SAP/ai-sdk-java/docs/adrs/005-release-strategy.md

 Testing can be performed against multiple landscapes and can vary based on the type of tests.

 - Unit tests may use test data from any landscape (including development landscapes) manually tested with e.g. Bruno.
-- E2E tests may use canary or production landscapes.
+- E2E tests may use integration, canary or production landscapes.
   In case of multiple landscapes:
    - GitHub matrix builds can be used to easily testing against multiple landscapes
    - For any differences between landscapes, test toggles need to be considered (e.g. `@EnabledIfSystemProperty`)
    - Such toggles come with a bit of additional maintenance cost, as they need to be removed once the feature is released to all landscapes
+   - Alternatively, E2E tests may be executed manually during development against any landscape

 ## Release